-Star Wars Fans Rejoice: Episode IX Script Completed, Will Include Princess Leia
+‘Star Wars’ Fans Rejoice: Episode IX Script Completed, Will Include Princess Leia

-Rogue One: A Star Wars Story provided a nice gap filler for the final third of the nine-part core series, but audiences are most excited to see episodes VIII and IX.
+Rogue One: A Star Wars Story provided a nice gap filler for the final third of the nine-part core series, but audiences are most excited to see Episodes VIII and IX.
 The direction that this planned third trilogy would take appeared to be dramatically altered when Carrie Fisher passed away, but reports are now indicating that Princess Leia’s part will be preserved.
-In addition to this good news, NME announced that the script for Star Wars: Episode IX has been completed.
-The first draft, anyway.
+In addition to this good news, NME announced that the script for Star Wars: Episode IX has been completed — the first draft, anyway.

 Episode IX: What We Know So Far